UBC-MDS/DSCI_522_payla_rzitomer/docs/proposal.md

 What are the strongest three predictors to indicate if a wine is a Classic(WineEnthusiast rating) wine?

-Can decision trees be used to predict if a wine has a WineEnthusiast rating above 90 points based on country, price, province, region, variety and winery with at least 90% accuracy?

-Can decision trees be used to predict if a wine has a WineEnthusiast rating above 98 points based on country, price, province, region, variety and winery with at least 90% accuracy?

-Can decision trees be used to predict if a wine has a WineEnthusiast rating above 98 points based on country, price, province, region, variety and winery with at least 90% accuracy?

-Can decision trees be used to predict if a wine has a WineEnthusiast rating of Classic based on country, price, province, region, variety and winery with at least 90% accuracy?

-Can decision trees be used to predict the WineEnthusiast rating based on country, price, province, region, variety and winery with at least 90% accuracy?

 3. Make a plan of how you will analyze the data (report an estimate and confidence intervals? hypothesis test? classification with a decision tree?).
 Choose something you know how to do (report an estimate and confidence intervals, a two-group hypothesis), or will learn how to do in the first week of block 3 (ANOVA, classification with a decision tree).

 steps 1:
-import data/load data set from kaggle
+- import data/load data set from kaggle

 step 2:
 feature engineering
 - make a binary column based on points
-- if greater than 90 then great rating
+  - if 98 points or great then Classic rating
-- if less than 90 not great rating
+  - if less than 98 not Classic

 step 3:
-- convert categorical variables to some format that can be used for decision trees
+- convert categorical variables to format that can be used for decision trees

 step 4:
 - break data into a train and test set

 step 5:
-- train the decision tree model to classify if the wine is great or not great
+- train the decision tree model to classify if the wine is Classic or not Classic

 step 6:
 - look at accuracy score